-Includes the school diary of Harriot Sumner Appleton, 1811-17, which describes school events and daily activities.
-There is also a collection of stories written by Harriot Appleton Curtis in 1852, and other anonymous volumes.
+Includes the school diary of Harriot Sumner Appleton, 1811-1817, which describes school events and daily activities.
+There is also a collection of stories written by Harriot Appleton Curtis in 1852, as well as other anonymous volumes.

 Curtis-Stevenson family papers, Massachusetts Historical Society.

 Photographs from this collection have been removed to the Curtis-Stevenson family photographs, ca. 1861-1907.
 Photo.
 Coll.
 189.

 This collection is indexed under the following headings in ABIGAIL, the online catalog of the Massachusetts Historical Society.
 Researchers desiring materials about related persons, organizations, or subjects should search the catalog using these headings.